 The good news is that the body gets more efficient in “lactate clearance”, which is the elimination process of those compounds.
 So you feel less achy as you do more yoga.

-For beginners, this will take longer to adjust because they body didn’t get used to the training.
+For beginners, this will take longer to adjust because their bodies didn’t get used to the training.

 To learn more about “best peloton recovery classes” and why you need them, check out my article.